School leaders

 School Excellence in Action requires school leaders to plan strategically for a sustained, narrow, and deep professional learning program for staff which is informed by student needs and aligned to the school’s Strategic Improvement Plan.
 The situational analysis developed to underpin school planning may provide direction for professional learning needs across the school.

-The Teacher effectiveness and professional learning page on the School Excellence in Action website explores how professional learning should be considered at each stage of the School Excellence cycle within a HIPL environment.
+The Teacher effectiveness and professional learning page on the School Excellence in Action website explores how professional learning should be considered at each stage of the School Excellence Cycle within a HIPL environment.

 In a HIPL enabled school, school leaders ensure structures and processes are in place, including allocation of time, to support professional learning that responds to the identified needs of students and teachers.
-They also collect and use evidence to inform and measure the impact of professional learning at a whole-school level to drive deeper and stronger practice over time.
+They also collect and use evidence to inform and measure the impact of professional learning at a school-wide level to drive deeper and stronger practice over time.

 Identify who will lead HIPL practice in your school